Updated 6 hours 35 minutes ago

 There is currently no evidence that any vaccines, including COVID-19 vaccines, cause fertility problems in women or men.

 “Since we’ve started giving COVID vaccines, the CDC has been collecting data,” said Dr. Monica Ruehli fellow of the American College of Obstetricians and Gynecologists, an OB/GYN at Atrius Health’s Dedham Medical Associates and a physician reviewer at Blue Cross Blue Shield of Massachusetts.
 “And everything they’ve found shows there are not potential risks.”

 The CDC has a tracking registry specifically for women who received the vaccine during pregnancy and just before, Ruehli noted.

-And, clinicians emphasize, vaccination is particularly important because pregnant and recently pregnant people are more likely to get severely ill with COVID-19.
+And, clinicians emphasize, vaccination is particularly important because pregnant and recently pregnant women are more likely to get severely ill with COVID-19.

-A CDC study published last year showed pregnant people were three times more likely to be admitted to the intensive care unit, and 2.9 times more likely to be put on a ventilator.
-The risk is of death was 70% higher in pregnant people.
+A CDC study published last year showed pregnant women were three times more likely to be admitted to the intensive care unit, and 2.9 times more likely to be put on a ventilator.
+The risk is of death was 70% higher in pregnant women.

-More than 125,000 laboratory-confirmed COVID-19 cases have been reported in the U.S. in pregnant people, including more than 22,000 hospitalized cases and 161 deaths.
-The highest number of COVID-19-related deaths in pregnant people in a single month of the pandemic was reported in August 2021, the CDC reported in a recent advisory urging "urgent action" to increase access to vaccination for pregnant people.
+More than 125,000 laboratory-confirmed COVID-19 cases have been reported in the U.S. in pregnant women, including more than 22,000 hospitalized cases and 161 deaths.
+The highest number of COVID-19-related deaths in pregnant women in a single month of the pandemic was reported in August 2021, the CDC reported in a recent advisory urging "urgent action" to increase access to vaccination for pregnant women.